 Divorce, no matter how amicable, frequently involves moments of frustration and financial worry.
-Couples who are ending their marriage in Maryland or Washington D.C. also have the stress of their assets being divided equitably.
+Couples going through a divorce in Maryland or Washington D.C. also have the stress of their assets being divided equitably.
 Unlike community property states, where everything is distributed 50/50, equitable division does not mean equal.

 What Is a High Asset Divorce?

 When you hear the term “high asset divorce,” you might imagine a Hollywood celebrity or multi-millionaire in Silicon Valley.
 In reality, couples who have 401k balances nearing a million dollars in value or those who have mutual fund investments and property exceeding this amount would also fall under this divorce category.
 You may have several life insurance policies, derivatives, a business, or patents, all of which will continue to accrue value after divorce.
 These are considered high net worth assets and can be complicated to divide fairly between you and your spouse.

 It’s not uncommon with so much money at stake for your ex-spouse to want higher values of child support, alimony, or property awards.
 Even if you had a prenup or postnup in place, the validity of these marital contracts could be contested.

 Things to Consider When Preparing For a High Asset Divorce

 Facing a divorce that is complicated by high net worth assets can be stressful and potentially leave you with an unfair division of marital property.
 To best prepare for dissolution when you have significant property and money at stake, consider the following tips and speak with a high asset divorce attorney at The Law Offices of Thomas Stahl right away.

 Learn How Maryland and D.C.
 Marital Property Law Affects Your Divorce

 Because Maryland and D.C. are equitable distribution states, the court will consider many factors when dividing your marital property.